Financial-Times/dotcom-reliability-kit/packages/app-info/README.md

 ### `appInfo.region`

-Get the application Heroku region.
-This will be a string (if `process.env.REGION` is defined) or `null` otherwise.
+Get the region that the application is running in.
+This will be a string (if `process.env.REGION` or `process.env.AWS_REGION` is defined) or `null` otherwise.

 ### `appInfo.releaseDate`

 Get the application Heroku release date.
 This will be a string (if `process.env.HEROKU_RELEASE_CREATED_AT` is defined) or `null` otherwise.

-This relies on the [Heroku Dyno metadata labs feature](https://devcenter.heroku.com/articles/dyno-metadata) and will not be present in local development.
+For Heroku, this relies on the [Dyno Metadata labs feature](https://devcenter.heroku.com/articles/dyno-metadata) and will not be present in local development.

 ### `appInfo.releaseVersion`

 Get the application Heroku release version.
-This will be a string (if `process.env.HEROKU_RELEASE_VERSION` is defined) or `null` otherwise.
-This relies on the [Heroku Dyno metadata labs feature](https://devcenter.heroku.com/articles/dyno-metadata) and will not be present in local development.
+This will be a string (if `process.env.HEROKU_RELEASE_VERSION` or `process.env.AWS_LAMBDA_FUNCTION_VERSION` is defined) or `null` otherwise.

+For Heroku, this relies on the [Dyno Metadata labs feature](https://devcenter.heroku.com/articles/dyno-metadata) and will not be present in local development.

 ### `appInfo.systemCode`